installwindows/nirn.me/nirn.me.md

 Its a desktop/bulletinboard

-Works with a cli tool to sync the content of a folder with tge webapp.
+Works with a cli tool to sync the content of a folder with the webapp.

 ## Implementation